Cakem1x/bayesian_map_matcher_optimization/README.md

 All other dependencies can be installed via a python package manager, e.g. with pip install [pkg-name].

 Setup:
-To optimize the parameters of your specific system, you need to implement the `create_evaluation_function_sample` function.
+To optimize the parameters of your specific system, you need to implement the `create_objective_function_sample` function.
-The file in which you define this function needs to be set in the `evaluation_function.py` as `INTERFACE_MODULE` variable.
+The file in which you define this function needs to be set in the `objective_function.py` as `INTERFACE_MODULE` variable.
 The Bayesian Map Matcher Optimizer calls this function whenever it wants to make a new observation (i.e. create a new sample).
 The implementation for the map matcher of DLR RM can be used as a reference of what it could do.
 Have a look at the file `dlr_map_matcher_interface_tools.py`.